 - 5.1 Where a matter has been referred to the Enforcement Division, that division will undertake an initial review to establish whether any further action is appropriate.
 (See more detail in section 6 below). - 5.2 Where the Commission determines to seek the use of Enforcement Powers against a party or parties, the choice of sanctions being considered will determine who fulfils the role of decision-maker.
 (Selection of the decision-maker is addressed in section 10 below).
 In any event the decision-maker will be a person or persons unconnected to the investigation of the matter. - 5.3 The decision-maker will follow the process described in this Explanatory Note and will conduct itself in the manner that it considers suitable to enable it to determine the matter fairly and expeditiously.
-Throughout the process all decisions made by the decision-maker shall be made in accordance with the overriding objective of ensuring that the final decision is fair, reasonable, and proportionate. - 5.4 Subject to statutory confidentiality obligations that are imposed on the Commission the decision-maker will endeavour to advise the party and the Commission where a material deviation from the process set out in this Explanatory Note occurs. - 5.5 The Commission's decision-making process generally divides into several key stages, and is preceded by the Executive Review stage: - 5.5.1 Initial review by Enforcement Division (see section 6); - 5.5.2 Consideration by a Case Review Panel ("CRP") (see section 7); - 5.5.3 Provision of case material, draft Enforcement Report and unused materials to Persons involved (see section 8); - 5.5.4 Appointment of a decision-maker (see section 10); - 5.5.5 Consideration by the decision-maker and service of a notice detailing any sanctions that the decision-maker may be minded to impose (see section 11); - 5.5.6 The opportunity for a party to make written and/or oral representations in respect of any sanctions that the decision-maker has proposed (see section 11.15 and 11.16);
+Throughout the process all decisions made by the decision-maker shall be made in accordance with the overriding objective of ensuring that the final decision is fair, reasonable, and proportionate. - 5.4 Subject to statutory confidentiality obligations that are imposed on the Commission,5 the decision-maker will endeavour to advise the party and the Commission where a material deviation from the process set out in this Explanatory Note occurs. - 5.5 The Commission's decision-making process generally divides into several key stages, and is preceded by the Executive Review stage: - 5.5.1 Initial review by Enforcement Division (see section 6); - 5.5.2 Consideration by a Case Review Panel ("CRP") (see section 7); - 5.5.3 Provision of case material relied upon, the Enforcement Report and a list of disclosable materials to Persons involved (see section 8); - 5.5.4 Appointment of a decision-maker (see section 10) including the provision of materials set out in section 10.4 by the Secretary; - 5.5.5 Consideration by the decision-maker and service of a notice detailing any sanctions that the decision-maker may be minded to impose (see section 11); - 5.5.6 The opportunity for a party to make written and/or oral representations in respect of any sanctions that the decision-maker has proposed (see sections 11.16 and 11.17);

-For example, s21 FSC Law, s43 Banking Supervision Law, s79 Insurance Business Law, s56 IMII Law, s34A POI Law, s43 Fiduciaries Law, s20 Prescribed Businesses Law and s28 Registered Businesses Law.
+5 For example, s21 FSC Law, s44 Banking Supervision Law, s79 Insurance Business Law, s56 IMII Law, s48 POI Law, s38 Fiduciaries Law, s20 Prescribed Businesses Law and s69 Lending, Credit and Finance Law.